 Our most northern English locations are of course, Cropton and Keldy in North Yorkshire.
 Both are near to the pretty market town of Pickering and our tip off here is the Beck Isle Museum.
 With 27 themed rooms depicting local life through the ages it’s one of those treasure troves of a museum that can be overshadowed by more well-known attractions and yet offers a thoroughly captivating experience.

 There is something of an authentic, unspoilt theme in our pick of attractions, with a thread of nostalgia woven through, and our final suggestion is no exception.
-The Scarborough Fair Collection is a whirlwind of Wurlitzer organs, old fashioned carousels, and fairground attractions, with a jaw-dropping collection of working steam engines thrown in for good measure.
+When your are not relaxing peacefully in your tranquil log cabin with hot tub, The Scarborough Fair Collection offers a whirlwind of Wurlitzer organs, old fashioned carousels, and fairground attractions, with a jaw-dropping collection of working steam engines thrown in for good measure.
 It’s another of those attractions that draws everyone into its magic, whatever their age or temperament.
 Give it a whirl!

 What do you think about our eclectic selection of English tourist attractions?
 Have you visited any of them?
 Have you any suggestions of your own for an overlooked yet wonderful little gem?
 Book your break and discover some of these secret attractions for yourself.